nd-net/shell-scripts/README.md

 * `pwd-finder`: prints the path of the topmost Finder window
 * `uuniq`: prints unique lines for unsorted sources
 * `git-unlock`: removes all .git/index.lock files that mdfind can find, and all in subdirectories of the home directory.
 You can use `git unlock` to call this script if it is in the path
+* `git-update-author`: replaces the author and/or committer e-mail address and name in a branch